vforlando/usabilla-googledatastudio-connector/README.md

 As a recommended alternative, you can create and deploy your own connector and have full control of the code that is executed:

 * Visit Google Apps Script (https://script.google.com/) to create a new project.
-* Copy the files inside the src folder inside your project
+* Copy the files from the src folder inside your project
 * Deploy your connector.
 Inside the Google Apps Script, click on Publish -> Deploy from manifest
 * Use the link provided to access your connector.